KyleKMZ/Banana-Timer/README.md

 To learn more about the Pomodoro time management technique, visit here: https://en.wikipedia.org/wiki/Pomodoro_Technique

 ## Command-Line Version
-To run the program with default settings(Session length: 25min, Number of sessions: 4, Short break: 5min, Long break: 30min), simply run the program.
+To run the program with default settings(Session length: 25min, Number of sessions: 4, Short break: 5min, Long break: 30min), simply run the program like this:

-`java banana-timer-cli`
+	java banana-timer-cli

 Command-line arguments can be given in this order to personalize usage:
 1. Session length